Resources

 Fare-Free London campaigns for free public transport in London.
 Our organisation, launched at a meeting on 10 February 2024, brings together community groups, trade unions, environmentalists and others who see free public transport as central to our vision of the city in which we want to live.
 Part 1 of this Briefing is a summary of our campaign’s aims, approved at that meeting.
 Parts 2 and 3 explain the need for free public transport, and the remaining parts cover how it could be achieved.

-This leaflet explains some better methods of paying for public transport, from around the world, either without fares or with reduced fares.
+This leaflet describes some better methods of paying for public transport, from around the world, either without fares or with reduced fares.

 Silvertown Tunnel opening day leaflet